IntersectMBO/cardano-db-sync/doc/interesting-queries.md

 ```

-### Current total supply of Ada (`queryTotalSupply`)
+### Current total on-chain supply of Ada (`queryTotalSupply`)

 Note: 1 ADA == 1,000,000 Lovelace

 This just queries the UTxO set for unspent transaction outputs.

-Currently (as of 2020/04/10) this should be the initial genesis supply minus transaction fees so far.
+It does not include staking rewards
+that have have not yet been withdrawn.
+Before being withdrawn rewards exist in ledger state and not
+on-chain.

 ```
 cexplorer=# select sum (value) / 1000000 as current_supply from tx_out as tx_outer where
               not exists